-Composer and organist Jared Isaac Aragón has been surrounded by music his entire life.
-Growing up in Central New Mexico, his parents owned a music store where he was given his first musical instrument: a glockenspiel.
-Soon after, he began piano lessons under Bobbi Carbajal and discovered a love for writing his own music.
-This passion led Aragón to pursue degrees in music composition from Eastern New Mexico University, the University of Arkansas, and the University of Arizona where he has studied under composers Mark Dal Porto, Robert Mueller, and Daniel Asia, respectively.
+Composer and organist Jared Isaac Aragón has been immersed in music his entire life.
+Growing up in the bosques of Central New Mexico, his parents owned a music store where he discovered his love for music.
+He began piano lessons with Bobbi Carbajal and under her guidance began to discover a passion for composing his own music.
+This passion led Aragón to pursue degrees in music composition from Eastern New Mexico University, the University of Arkansas, and the University of Arizona where he studied under composers Mark Dal Porto, Robert Mueller, Daniel Asia, and Pamela Decker.

 You can listen to selected compositions on: